finol-digital/Card-Game-Simulator/docs/README.md

 ![Game Popup Image](screenshots/gamepopup.png)

 You can get an appropriate url from other people.
+For example, you can recover the Standard Playing Cards by pasting this url: https://drive.google.com/uc?export=download&id=0B563jbWV7hpdTWtvNnZXdWh5eUU

 You can also define your own custom game.
 To create your own custom games, see [Defining Custom Games](CUSTOMGAMES.md)